helloworldG97/StudySpace/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Team

-Developed by the Study Space development team at University of Mindanao.

 ## 🆘 Support